Log in to star items.

 Paper long abstract

-Born in British Columbia, a member of Haisla and Heiltsuk First Nations, Eden Robinson, the author of Monkey Beach, Son of a Trickster and the essay The Sasquatch at Home, consequently develops a vision of “modern storytelling” which would be partly rooted in traditional myths.
-One of such myths is that of the Sasquatch/ B’gwus presented in her work.
-As a part of broad corpus of different Yeti-like creature stories to be found almost anywhere, Robinson’s concept of Sasquatch manifests the same structural tendency to mediate relations between man and animal, science and common knowledge, culture and nature and between separated cultures.
-Robinson uses some typical traits of the creature, making it a kind of trickster, a go-between worlds, contexts and narrations.
-Using Eduardo Viveiros de Castro’s theoretical concepts, it can be analysed how cosmological perspectives are shifted in Robinson’s narrative and how the “unusual encounters” with the being out of culture/nature strays becomes something more than transgression.
-Therefore, Sasquatch can be perceived not only as a mute monster, but also as a specific “logical device” (Claude Lévi-Strauss’s term).
-Creating the process of storytelling and actualizing our perspective on cultural tradition, Sasquatch sometimes even acts as a sentinel of a certain lore.
+Born in British Columbia, a member of Haisla and Heiltsuk First Nations, Eden Robinson, the author of Monkey Beach, Son of a Trickster and the essay The Sasquatch at Home, consequently develops a vision of “modern storytelling” partly rooted in traditional myths.
+One of such myths is that of sasquatch/b’gwus.
+Belonging to a broad corpus of various Yeti-like creature stories to be found almost anywhere in the world, Robinson’s concept of Sasquatch manifests the same structural tendency to mediate relations between the human and the animal, science and common knowledge, culture and nature and between separate cultures.
+Robinson uses some typical traits of the creature, making it a kind of trickster, a go-between of worlds, contexts and narrations.
+Theoretical concepts developed by Eduardo Viveiros de Castro, can be applied to analysing how Robinson’s narrative shifts cosmological perspectives and how the “unusual encounters” with the being out of culture/nature become something more than transgression.
+Therefore, sasquatch can be perceived not only as a mute monster, but also as a specific “logical tool” (as understood by Claude Lévi-Strauss).
+Creating the process of storytelling and actualizing our perspective on cultural tradition, sasquatch might even be considered a guardian of a local cultural tradition.

 Wild witness world.
 Narratives about 'unusual encounters' between human and wild non-human animals